DanielewiczKate/FPGA-accelerated-triangle-optimizer/readme.md

   function front end) exist, each with a cocotb testbench.
 - `RasterizerWorker` — the coverage test + alpha blend + streaming squared-error
-  accumulator that consumes `RasterizerMaster`'s output — exists in RTL with a single-pixel cocotb test (see its section for what that test does not yet cover).
+  accumulator that consumes `RasterizerMaster`'s output — exists in RTL with a cocotb testbench (`per_pixel_sse` and `accumulator`, both against the Python `Color` model; the `in_tri` coverage gate is not yet exercised).
 The top level that wires the interface, the master, the worker, and `PixelIndexer` (`FPGA/PixelIndexer.sv`, a standalone raster-order coordinate generator) into one datapath is not implemented.
 - No measured hardware-vs-CPU comparison exists.
 Any throughput claim is pending a cycle model or synthesis numbers.